guissmo/rick-and-morty/README.md

-This is Jared Guissmo Asuncion's technical exam.
+This is Guissmo's attempt at a Rick and Morty API Front End

+# Installation

 ## Development